nishashetty1/Scrawl/README.md

 # Scrawl - Advanced Handwriting OCR

 Scrawl is a powerful handwriting recognition tool that leverages Google's Gemini Vision API to extract text from handwritten documents, combining advanced image processing with state-of-the-art OCR capabilities.
+You can check out the tool at: [Scrawl OCR Tool](https://scrawl.streamlit.app/)

 ## ✨ Features